microsoft/PubSec-Info-Assistant/BRYAN.md

      - The console will display a special url <https://microsoft.com/deviceloginus> for AzureUSGovernment and a code.
 Use them to log into your Microsoft Azure Government subscription.
    - az account set --subscription "ID of your Microsoft Azure Government subscription"

-1. In the root of the project, run make project.
+1. In the root of the project, run make deploy.

 1. Review the console for the changes the bicep files will deploy.
 Press y to apply or n to cancel.